Aerilius/sketchup-console-plus/docs/Autocompleter Guide.md

 suggestions or documentation for a class or method.

 The type inference strategies below take only the global scope into account (e.g. like when evaluating a simple line on the console).
-For longer console input or complete ruby files, one would have to consider nested scopes and visibility of variables by building an abstract syntax tree.
+For longer console input or complete ruby files, one would have to consider nested scopes and visibility of variables by building an abstract syntax tree out of the complete code.

 ## Forward Evaluation Resolver